What is a workflow diagram?

 - Think ahead: A workflow analysis is also a good time to ensure that your company is aligning with future goals.
 What are your company’s goals for the next five years?
 What tasks are required to reach those goals, and are they represented in your current workflow?

 5. Now you’re ready to design!
-To make it easy you can start with Lucidchart’s templates, then add shapes and text to customize the workflow.
-Try it for free.
+To make it easy you can start with Lucidchart when you sign up free and try out our templates, then add shapes and text to customize the workflow.

 Types of workflow diagrams